How Route Optimization Improves Efficiency in Last Mile Delivery

 It's not just about where your product ends up, but also how it got there.

-An increasing number of people across the world prefer shopping online, and it has only gone up ever since COVID-19 began to engulf the world.
-An overwhelming amount of research indicate that people not just prefer buying products like electronics or clothing, but groceries too!
+An increasing number of people across the world prefer shopping online, and it has only increased in the more than two years since the start of COVID-19.
+An overwhelming amount of research indicates that people not just prefer buying products like electronics or clothing, but groceries too!

 Some Stats 📈

 COVID-19 forced us all to re-think existing delivery-and-fulfillment models.
 Solutions like community-driven models are extremely valuable for local businesses and reduce the need for shoppers to rely on just one particular retailer.
 Several other retailers started to adopt the click-and-collect fulfillment model as well.